Ratchet Straps by Vault Cargo Management

 THE WEBBING OF A TIE DOWN STRAP

-As one of the 3 most recognizable components of ratchet straps, the webbing is obviously a primary component.
+As one of the 3 most recognizable components of ratchet straps, the webbing is obviously a primary component to how your ratchet straps function.
 This is the strap material that is holding everything together.
 Common materials for the webbing of ratchet straps include:

 Polyester webbing is what you’re likely looking at in about 99.9% of the 1″ ratchet straps online & at your hardware store.
 Providing a great strength to cost ratio & holding up well against the elements, it provides a safe & sturdy solution to tie down your cargo.
 Vault Cargo Management uses a proprietary, industrial strength polyester for all of our ratchet straps!